Computer program: Very Large Scale Integration

-A major milestone in software development was the invention of the Very Large Scale Integration (VLSI) circuit (1964).
+A major milestone in software development was the invention of the Very Large Scale Integration (VLSI) circuit.

-Robert Noyce, co-founder of Fairchild Semiconductor (1957) and Intel (1968), achieved a technological improvement to refine the production of field-effect transistors (1963).
+Robert Noyce, co-founder of Fairchild Semiconductor (1957) and Intel (1968), achieved a technological improvement to refine the production of field-effect transistors (1959).
 The goal is to alter the electrical resistivity and conductivity of a semiconductor junction.
 First, naturally occurring silicate minerals are converted into polysilicon rods using the Siemens process.
 The Czochralski process then converts the rods into a monocrystalline silicon, boule crystal.
 The crystal is then thinly sliced to form a wafer substrate.
 The planar process of photolithography then integrates unipolar transistors, capacitors, diodes, and resistors onto the wafer to build a matrix of metal–oxide–semiconductor (MOS) transistors.
 The MOS transistor is the primary component in integrated circuit chips.

 Originally, integrated circuit chips had their function set during manufacturing.
-During the 1960s, controlling the electrical flow migrated to programming a matrix of read-only memory (ROM).
-The matrix resembled a two-dimensional array of fuses.
-The process to embed instructions onto the matrix was to burn out the unneeded connections.
-There were so many connections, firmware programmers wrote a computer program on another chip to oversee the burning.
-The technology became known as Programmable ROM.
-In 1971, Intel installed the computer program onto the chip and named it the Intel 4004 microprocessor.
+Chip makers designed custom chips for specific applications.

+In 1969, Busicom, a Japanese calculator company, contracted with Intel to manufacture 12 integrated circuit chips, each for a specific calculator function.
+Ted Hoff, the engineer tasked with the assignment, realized he could build one chip that could execute computer programs to perform the 12 calculator functions.

+The resulting chip was called the Intel 4004 microprocessor.

 IBM's System/360 (1964) CPU was not a microprocessor.

 The terms microprocessor and central processing unit (CPU) are now used interchangeably.
 However, CPUs predate microprocessors.
 For example, the IBM System/360 (1964) had a CPU made from circuit boards containing discrete components on ceramic substrates.